Archive for the 'rehearsal' Category

 Excuse Me Mr. Director WHAT DID YOU SAY?

 I kinda hate the first table read.
 Because even though I shouldn’t, I feel like I am meeting the other actors for the first time and they have never seen my work and they are judging how good an actor I am and there is not much I can do because I am still finding my way and I know I shouldn’t feel this way.
-My insecurities are showing I know.

-When we finish the play he says he has a problem with two scenes.
+When we finish the play, he says he has a problem with two scenes.
 “I noticed people were yawning while you read those last two scenes.”
 He is talking about tightening up the writing of the scenes, but I know the actors who read the scenes can’t hear him now because the words “ YAWNING WHILE YOU READ, YAWNING WHILE YOU READ, YAWNING WHILE YOU READ, YAWNING WHILE YOU READ are now reverberating in their minds and they can’t hear anything else.
 Hence the uncomfortable phony panic smiles on their faces and the glazed expressions in their eyes.
-And their attempts to nod at the appropriate times to show they know what he is talking about.
+And their attempts to nod at the appropriate times to show they can actually hear him and know what he is talking about.

 To Show Or Not To Show That Is The Question